It won’t take long to do an online booking

 RECEPTIONRead More >

 Janice has been back in Oamaru now for three years and is enjoying New Zealand life.
 Having lived and worked around the world, Janice is happy to be part of a new Practice and is enjoying the variety of her new role.

 RECEPTIONRead More >

-Jan has been working in the health sector for 35 years, the last 25 years haven been in General Practice.
+Jan has been working in the health sector for 35 years, with the last 25 years in General Practice.
 She enjoys the daily interaction with patients and other staff members and keeping up with the ongoing changes in General Practice.

 Jan is married to Errol and in her spare time enjoys gardening and spending time with her family.